bobbyr13/airplane_seating_allocation/README.md

 -------------------------------------------------
 Create list based modification  -  done

-Create a list of test cases
+Create a list of test cases - done

-Correct spacing assumption
+Correct spacing assumption - done

 Create a list of optional additions/parameters  -  choice of metric interpretation added

-Annotate all functions that are not obvious
+Annotate all functions that are not obvious - done